aalavandhaann/chenhancc/README.md

  	- `-t`: Test a short snippet of code to ensure if the library works
  - To install the python library copy the generated chenhann.so (inside autobinding_build) to any locations as:
  	- site-packages of blender
- 	- Or use it with any of your person python projects
+ 	- Or use it with any of your personal python projects

 License
 -------